penkrop/software-engineer-one-year-challenge/README.md

 # Software Engineer One Year Challenge
 This is my personal 1 year challenge roadmap to become senior software engineer.
+I am JavaScript developer, so mostly I wil focus on JavaScript stack

 ## 1. Books Should Read
 If I read one book per two week, I can complete almost 25 book, so I made some list of books I should read during one year.
 I made a lot of research for book list, so here is list below: